docker/docs/deploy/rbac/usermgmt-create-subjects.md

 ## Authentication

 All users are authenticated on the backend.
-UCP provides built-in authentication and also integrates with LDAP directory services.
+Docker EE provides built-in authentication and also integrates with LDAP directory services.

-To use UCP built-in authentication, you must [create users manually](#Create-users-manually).
+To use Docker EE's built-in authentication, you must [create users manually](#Create-users-manually).

 > To enable LDAP and authenticate and synchronize UCP users and teams with your
 > organization's LDAP directory, see: